ECON 3509 - International Economic History III

 Assessment Related RequirementsDue to the nature of Economic History and the reading/writing/communication intensity of this course the quality of English expression is considered to be an integral part of the assessment and may affect the mark.

-The midterm exam is currently scheduled as an in-class exam during the lecture in week 8 and will cover the material of the preceeding weeks.
+The midterm exam is currently scheduled as an in-class exam during the lecture in week 8 and will cover the material of the preceding weeks.

 Students have to complete one individual assignment relating to the group projects during the workshops.

-This report is a written assignment covering the material of the whole course.
+This essay is a written assignment/paper covering the material of the whole course.

 Student participation will be graded starting with the second workshop.
 The final participation mark is then based on the best 4 out of 5 workshop participation grades.